dkalenov/recognizing-transaction-anomalies/README.md

-# Recognizing anomalies in financial and crypto translations
+# Recognizing anomalies in financial and crypto transactions

 1. Implementation Plan